Kaithi (2019 film): Sequels

 As implied at the end of the film, Lokesh had planned for a sequel, which he confirmed after its release.
 In an interview with Subha J Rao to Firstpost, Lokesh conveyed his interest on developing the film into a franchise, stating that he had an idea for both prequel as well as sequel, which depends on the recurring schedules of the cast members.
 In May 2021, the film's producer S. R. Prabhu had confirmed the sequel is in the works.
 It has been reported that the team had filmed most of the scenes during the shooting of the first part and only 30 days of shooting has been left.

 Kaithi 2 is intended to be a prequel for Dilli, focusing on his character.
 In June 2022, Lokesh, in an interview with Baradwaj Rangan, revealed the backstory of Dilli, saying that he was a kabaddi player, and won several trophies in tournaments conducted when he was in prison.
 He also hinted in the climax, as Dilli walks with a bag full of trophies.
-Later, in an interaction with fans through Twitter, he further explained about Anbu's return in Vikram, as he was knocked out and not dead, though he had stitch marks in his jaw, due to the injuries.
+Later, in an interaction with fans through Twitter, he further explained about Anbu's return in Vikram, as he was knocked out and not dead, explained by the stitch marks on his jaw due to the injuries, and this would be further explored in Kaithi 2.

-Following the success of Vikram, Lokesh planned to expand the scale of the sequel, with S. R. Prabhu admitting that it would be bigger than the first film.
-Production of the film was expected to begin in the second quarter of 2022, but was delayed as Lokesh intended to resume the project after completing Leo and Rajinikanth's Coolie.
+Following the success of Vikram, Lokesh planned to expand the scale of Kaithi 2, with S. R. Prabhu admitting that it would be bigger than the first film.
+However, the start of production has been delayed as Lokesh intended to resume the project after completing Leo, Coolie, and a film tentatively titled AA23.

 Remakes

 Kaithi was remade in Hindi as Bholaa (2023).
-In March 2020, it was speculated that the film will be remade in Kannada, with Shiva Rajkumar playing the lead role but was not remade subsequently.
+In March 2020, it was speculated that the film will be remade in Kannada, with Shiva Rajkumar playing the lead role but did not came into fruition subsequently.
 Kaithi was also remade in Malay language, titled Banduan (2025) starring Aaron Aziz.